pablorgarcia/side-navigation-menu/README.md

 <h2>Build and source code</h2>

 <p>This repository hosts all the files that run www.pablogarciafernandez.com.
-It's built on Jekyll which is free to use and host from GitHub.
+It's built on CodePen which is free to use and host from GitHub.
 Please learn, read, and use any code from this website.
 All content despite being hosted openly is subject to copyright of Pablo García Fernández.</p>

 <h2>Downloads and resources</h2>